-KINGSTOWN, St. Vincent, Sept 15, 2016:- Vincentians are being encourage to head to their favourite beaches this Saturday and join in cleaning them.
+KINGSTOWN, St. Vincent, Sept 15, 2016: Vincentians are being encouraged to head to their favourite beaches this Saturday and join in cleaning them.

 This Saturday, Sept.
-17, is being observe as International Coastal Cleanup day.
+17, is being observed as International Coastal Cleanup day.
 The brainchild of Ocean Conservancy.
-An international group that encourages coastal communities and menbers of the public to help to clean beaches.
+An international group encourages coastal communities and members of the public to help clean beaches.

 In St. Vincent and the Grenadines, the Richmond Vale Academy (RVA) will participate in the activity on Sept.
 24. Their efforts will focus primarily in North Leeward, where the academy is located.

 Rose Hall resident, Selwyn Patterson, a teacher at RVA, said the institution will join with community, sports and cultural groups in Richmond, Chateaubelair.